Last Updated: June 3, 2026

 Update Journal on Entering Estimates (15 minutes) jump to

-This entire page should take 5 hours and 8 minutes to complete.
+This entire Activity Workspace should take about 6 hours and 7 minutes

 Learn Enter Estimates Workflow (10 minutes)